dmbarbour/glas/docs/GlasApps.md

 The configuration controls the environment presented to the application.
 The configuration has access to OS environment variables and application settings.
 A viable API:

 * `sys.env.get(Query)` - The configuration should define a function representing the environment presented to the application.
-This operation will evaluate that function with an ad-hoc Query.
+This operation will evaluate that function with an ad hoc Query.
 This should deterministically return some data or fail.

 There is no finite list of query variables, but we can develop conventions for querying an 'index' that returns a list of useful queries.
 There is no support for setting environment variables statefully, but we could override `sys.env.get` in context of composing namespaces, and reference application state.